Katabatic Gear Palisade

 All this said, I would buy it again.
-It's about 18 ounces with the cords and straps and is very light and checks the box for General three-season use.
-I live in the Northeast and if I were heading to the Adirondacks in fall or spring, I'd take a warmer bag.
+It's about 18 ounces with the cords and straps and is very light and checks the box for general three-season use.
+I live in the Northeast and if I were heading to the Adirondacks in fall or spring, I'd take a warmer bag (currently looking at the Sawatch).
 I have an arsenal of Western bags which are great and have 20 years of heavy backpacking experience to base this on.

 P.S.
 I'd like to see Katabatic figure a way to open the foot box for nights when it's warm.
 While most of the quilt can be lightly draped over the body in warmer weather, you still have to stick your feet in the foot box or have them outside.
 No middle ground.

 Fantastic!
 I used an unzipped regular Marmot Spire…

 Source: bought it used